What is Pronation? What is Supination?

 Today, most running shoes are neutral or universal.
 This category of shoes works great for a large number of runners.

-Do you have a high degree of pronation or supination and you are regularly suffering from injury?
+Do you have a high degree of pronation or supination and you are regularly suffering from an injury?
 A sports medicine specialist can point you in the direction of specific shoes or advise you to spring for a pair of custom orthotics.